fady1128/fady-sherif/README.md

 		- Register_new_user_valid_using_excel() // this is the one you eill run
 		Note: when registering a new user with correct email the process will not continue as the email facebook sends verification code to the email
 		- teardown()
+Third Part:
+i downloaded the zip from the provided https://github.com/bestbuy/api-playground/ and followed the steps cd api-playground npm install npm start

+then i faced a problem with intalling sqlite3